edcalderon/django/README.md

 ```
 pipenv --python 3.6
 ```
-singin into the evn shell
+sing in into the env shell

 ```
 pipenv shell